 Indirect Rollovers

 Indirect rollovers have a 60-day deadline, and choosing a new gold IRA custodian is crucial to avoid complications.
-Missing this deadline will get you taxed and penalized so direct rollovers are preferred.
+Missing this deadline will get you taxed and penalized, so direct rollovers are preferred.

 Non-Approved Metals